OjasMittalRupeek/OjasMittalRupeek/README.md

 - 👋 Hi, I’m @OjasMittal
-- 👀 I’m interested in Machine Learning , Artificial Intelligence and development.
+- 👀 I’m interested in Machine Learning , Artificial Intelligence and backend development.
 - 🌱 I’m currently interning @Rupeek
 - 💞️ I’m looking to collaborate on new projects.